Andrew-code2020/ms3onlinecookbook/README.md

    - Sidenav
      - Side nav functionality worked and revealed sidenav elements

-Template
-- Name of Test Placeholder removed test
-- outline of Testing
- - The placeholder gave the site an unclear orange placeholder
- - Despite our attempts to modify the color we were unsuccessful so we removed the placeholder code across the site.
- - This had a minimum effect on the site style
-- test planning
-- implementation
-- fix (if applicable)
-- results
-- outcomes

-##### Performance Testing
+##### Performance Testing Lighthouse
 -Name of Test
   - Lighthouse Test
--test planning
+-Test planning
   - Check the Temple Lean site for performance, best practices and accessibility.
--implementation
+-Implementation
   - access the deployed site via https://lean-temple-recipes.herokuapp.com/
   - Use Ctrl+Shift+I on your keyboard to access the developer tools
-  - Click genereate report refer to image for visual detail readmedocs/testing/lighthouse/generatereportlighthouse.jpg
+  - Click genereate report refer to image for visual detail
-  -
+  - Sample result image readmedocs/testing/lighthouse/generatereportlighthouse.jpg
--fix (if applicable)
+-Fix (if applicable)
-  - no obvious performance issues on mobile or desktop device according to the lighthouse test -results
+  - no obvious performance issues on mobile or desktop device according to the lighthouse tests -Results
   - The lighthouse test results are documented in the images below
     - readmedocs/testing/lighthouse/mobilelighthousetest.jpg
     - readmedocs/testing/lighthouse/desktoplighthouseresults.jpg
--outcomes
+-Outcomes
  - performance was optimum

-Outline of Testing
- -Name of Test - Testing Base html
--test planning
-  -remove landing page code from base template
-  -ensure Temple Lean site opens on homepage and base template is not rendered directly anywhere on the site
--implementation
--fix (if applicable)
--results
-  -
--outcomes
+##### Performance Testing CSS

--test planning
+-Test planning
-    - Premise is our custom css file talks to our html files through python -implementation
+    - Premise is our custom css file talks to our html files through python -Implementation
     - At the beginning of the project we checked to see if the background color red appeared when we added background color red to style.css
--fix (if applicable)
+-Fix (if applicable)
     - not applicable code worked
--results
+-Results
- - readmedocs/testing/testinglinkbetweenbasetemplateandcustomcss.jpg
+ - readmedocs/testing/cssfiletest/testinglinkbetweenbasetemplateandcustomcss.jpg
--outcomes
+-Outcomes
  - test was successful